Apply for Live Literature School Residencies 2018-19

-If cost is a significant barrier to running a residency in your school, early years setting or nursery, you can apply now to hold a Live Literature School Residency.
+If cost is a significant barrier to running a residency in your school, you can apply now to hold a Live Literature School Residency.

-Scottish Book Trust are delighted to expand the Live Literature School Residencies programme for 2017-18.
-The programme will offer 10 schools, early years or nurseries in Scotland a fully-funded author-in-residence.
+Scottish Book Trust are delighted to continue the Live Literature School Residencies programme for 2018-19.
+The programme will offer 10 schools in Scotland a fully-funded author-in-residence.

 For all enquiries, please email firstname.lastname@example.org.